jakepeery/go-deep-dive-slides/go-pointers-presentation.md

       fmt.Println("In main - x after modify:", x)
   }
   ```
-  - Note: In Go, a pointer can itself have a pointer (e.g., `**int`), allowing multiple levels of indirection if needed.
 - Use cases:
   - Reducing memory usage when passing large arrays or buffers
     - Avoids full copy; improves performance.